nts345045/datacube_resp_tool/README.md

 Beyond `python3` this repository requires the `pandas` and `obspy` packages to operate.

 This repository includes a `make_venv.sh` that builds a Python3 virtual environment in the repository directory, activates it, and runs the included example.
+If you use this script, it also populates a simbolic link in the repository root directory as a shortcut to the VENV's `activate` script for subsequent use / convenience.
+Simply run `source activate_venv` to (re)activate the VENV.
+To deactivate, simply run `deactivate` from anywhere in a terminal currently running the VENV.

 You can also use this script without building the VENV if you already have an (virtual) environment installed that meets the dependency requirements.